 We are a semi-retired couple in our late 30s (me) / early 40s (Mr. F.).
 We have two young children and live in Sydney, Australia.

 We are well-travelled and have lived in several different countries over the years.
 I am from Europe originally, and Mr. F. grew up in Australia.
-We love the outdoors, spend a lot of time at the beach and try to enjoy life to the fullest.
+We love the outdoors, spend a lot of time at the beach.

 Our FIRE Journey

 We found out about FIRE around 2012 while living in Europe but didn’t do much about it for several years.
 When we finally got serious about reaching FI in 2016, like most people, we started out with a 10-15 year plan.
 However, we soon realised that we didn’t want to spend the best years of our lives chasing the freedom carrot.
 So we came up with our own approach to FI – Flamingo FI.

 Long story short: We reached Flamingo FI in late 2020 – just before Mr. Flamingo’s 40th birthday.
 We haven’t added a cent to our portfolio since.
 It has never been our goal to “retire” from work completely.
 We simply wanted to be able to control more of our time and work on things we enjoy.